HackerYou/HYFallBootcamp2014/3-JavaScript/Week 6/Day 4/2-connect_rating_to_api.md

-# Add start rating system to MovieApp
+# Add star rating system to MovieApp

-Let's start by moving the CSS for the start rating system over to our movie app from yesterday.
+Let's move the CSS for the star rating system over to our movie app from yesterday.

 What we need to do is add a fieldset with radio buttons to each movie `div`.
 Let's add a method called `createRatingFields` to our movieApp object that will be in charge of creating these fieldsets.